 - Imagine as you look at the computer screen in front of you an XY plane parallel to and just behind your computer screen, the X-axis going from left to right, the Y-axis going from bottom to top.
 A Y-animation is a rotation of the scene around the XY plane's Y-axis.
 An X-animation is a rotation of a scene around the XY plane's X axis.
 You can also imagine a Z-axis going in and out of the screen, along the direction of your line of sight.
 There is no "Z-animation", but you can manually rotate the scene around the Z-axis if desired (see immediately below).

-6. Manual Rotations.
-You can manually change the perspective and view angles of a scene by dragging the markers along the:
+8. Manual Rotations.
+You can manually change the perspective and view angles of a scene by dragging the markers along the "Rotate about X trackbar", the "Rotate about Y trackbar, or the "Rotate about Z trackbar", manually rotating the scene along the X, Y, and Z axes.
+Note however that after manually changing a scene:

 - If a new dataset is loaded, its initial position will also be altered by the manual changes and label positions may be skewed